-Description: The goal of the Yoga Course is to promote healthy active living for life through the study of yoga.
-Great for students who are seeking an active lifestyle but have not found an interest in other physical education courses.
+Description: The goal of the Yoga course is to promote healthy active living for life through the study of yoga.
+Great for students

-Nutrition For Healthy Living 120
+Nutrition for Healthy Living 120

-Description: Through research, the science of nutrition continues to expand.
-It is important to understand information provided and to make smart, healthy decisions.
-Nutrition for Healthy Living 120 is designed to make students aware of preventative strategies to contribute to overall wellness, make healthy food choices and maintain a balance between eating habits and physical activity.
-Current issues relating to chronic diseases, lifestyles and food technologies will also be discussed.
+Description: Nutrition for Healthy Living 120 is designed to make students aware of preventative strategies to contribute to overall wellness, make healthy food choices and maintain a balance between eating habits and physical activity.

-Independent Family Dynamics 120 (F.I.
-Option Available)
+Individual and Family Dynamics 120 (FI Option Available)

-Description: Family Living 120 examines the Canadian family in its many forms and studies the issues that affect families during each stage of the Family Life Cycle.
-The overall aim of Family Living 120 is to provide students with the necessary knowledge, skills, and abilities to meet the challenges of our dynamic and complex society.
+Description: Individual and Family Dynamics 120 examines the Canadian family in its many forms and studies the issues that affect families during each stage of the Family Life Cycle.
+The overall aim of Individual and Family Dynamics 120 is to provide students with the necessary knowledge, skills, and abilities to meet the challenges of our dynamic and complex society.

-Outdoor Pursuits 110 (Grade 12 ONLY)
+Outdoor Education 110 (Grade 12 ONLY)

-Prerequisite: Health and Physical Education 10 or Wellness through Physical Education 110 & SPR Approval Description: This course will develop personal outdoor recreation skills based on environmental ethics.
+Prerequisite: Health and Physical Education 10 or Wellness through Physical Education 110 and SPR Approval Description: This course will develop personal outdoor recreation skills based on environmental ethics.
 Students must complete a series of out-trips.
 This course will take advantage of local outdoor access and could include camping, hiking, canoeing and other adventure activities.
 Students must be prepared to lead and evaluate out-trip experiences from personal and group dynamics perspectives.
 Note: There is limited enrollment in this course; therefore, attendance is taken into consideration when choosing successful candidates.

-Health and Physical Education 120 Leadership (Grade 12 ONLY)
+Health and Physical Education 120 (Leadership) (Grade 12 ONLY)